ut-av/roboracer_ws/README.md

 ## Setup

-This repository is designed to be run in a container based on the ROS2 Jazzy Desktop image.
+This repository is designed to be run in a container based on the ROS2 Humble Desktop image or on the Jetson, a lt4 image with Jetpack.

 ### Dependencies